-2. Your main task will be the supervision of a maximum of two villages and four enumerators who will work directly under you during the census.
+2. Your main task will be the supervision of a maximum of four enumerators who will work directly under you during the census.
 You are responsible for completely enumerating all households in the village or villages allotted to you with the help of Enumerators.

 As you are already aware, enumerators are those who will make door to door visits and enumerate the people following the instructions.
-Their main assignment is to enumerate all persons living on Census Night in their ESA.
-It is your task to see that they carry out this assignment efficiently.
+Their main assignment is to enumerate all persons living on Census Night in their respective Enumeration Areas (EAs).
+Each EA may have about 120 households It is your task to see that they carry out this assignment efficiently.

 You may also assist in the training of enumerators.
-There will be training courses when trainers will train enumerators and supervisors by giving them a series of lectures as well as class and field exercises.
+There will be training courses when trainers will train enumerators and supervisors, by giving them a series of lectures as well as class and field exercises.